SubiyaCryolite/jds/README.md

 ```

 ###1.1.3 Defining Enums
 JdsEnums are an extension of fields.
-However they are designed for cases where one or more constant values are required.
+However, they are designed for cases where one or more constant values are required.
 Usually these values would be represented by CheckBoxes or RadioButtons in a UI.
-In this example we will define Sex as an enummerated value with the following options (Male, Female, Other).
+In this example we will define Sex as an enumerated value with the following options (Male, Female, Other).
 First of all we'd have to define a standard field of type ENUM_TEXT.
 ```java
 public class TestFields